scriptsandthings/Jamf_things/Configuration Profiles/com.github.macadmins.nudge/Nudge - macOS Update Managment - 12.4-Unsigned.mobileconfig.v3.1.4.md

 ## updateElements - Configured

+language - Configured - en

 updateElement - Dictionary 1

-actionButtonText - Configured - "Update My Mac"
+actionButtonText - Configured - "Install Update Now"

-customDeferralButtonText - Configured - "Select a Specific Date and Time"
+customDeferralButtonText - Configured - "Select a Date and Time"

 customDeferralDropdownText - Configured - "Remind Me Later"

-informationButtonText - Configured - "For questions or issues contact corporate IT Support at 1-555-555-5555 for assistance."
+informationButtonText - Configured - "About This Update"

 mainContentHeader - Configured - "Your Mac will need to reboot in order to complete update installation."